equinor/terraform-baseline/CONTRIBUTING.md

 A maintainer must:

 - Be a member of the [@equinor/terraform-baseline-maintainers](https://github.com/orgs/equinor/teams/terraform-baseline-maintainers) team.
-- Review and approve pull requests in all Terraform Baseline repositories.
+- Review, approve and merge pull requests in all Terraform Baseline repositories.
 - Discuss and update best practices when needed.

 A maintainer should: